Mean field limit of point vortices with environmental noises to deterministic 2D Navier-Stokes equations: Introduction

-We call such noise the environmental noise.
-The scaling of noise as in \eqref{eps-N} is motivated by recent works \cite{Gal, FGL}, where the linear transport or 2D Euler equations driven by multiplicative noise of transport type are shown to converge to deterministic parabolic equations or 2D Navier-Stokes equations (see also \cite{FlaLuo-2} where the limit equation is the 2D Navier-Stokes driven by space-time white noise).
-Before moving forward, we remark that, under suitable nondegeneracy conditions on the noise, the stochastic point vortex system \eqref{particle-systems} is globally well posed for any initial configuration, see \cite[Theorem 1]{FGP2} and also \cite[Theorem 1.2]{LS20} for a similar result on the vortex model of mSQG equations.
+Such scaling of noise is motivated by recent works \cite{Gal, FGL}, where the linear transport or 2D Euler equations driven by multiplicative noise of transport type are shown to converge to deterministic parabolic equations or 2D Navier-Stokes equations (see also \cite{FlaLuo-2} where the limit equation is the 2D Navier-Stokes driven by space-time white noise).